 Sec.
 2.5.
 Power to incur debts and contract loans.

-The council, within the limits of the constitution of this commonwealth and in accordance with the provisions of general law, may, in the name of and for the use of the town, contract loans or cause to be issued certificates of debt, notes or bonds.
+The Council, within the limits of the constitution of this commonwealth and in accordance with the provisions of general law, may, in the name of and for the use of the Town, contract loans or cause to be issued certificates of debt, notes or bonds.

-The council shall have the power to negotiate temporary loans, in anticipation of taxes, for the purpose of paying current expenses of the town, such loans to be evidenced by bonds or notes bearing interest at a rate permitted by general law for towns, and such bonds or notes shall be payable within one year from the date of issue out of the current revenue of the year in which the same are issued.
-No such temporary loan shall in the aggregate exceed 75 percent of the town's income of the previous year.
+The Council shall have the power to negotiate temporary loans, in anticipation of taxes, for the purpose of paying current expenses of the town, such loans to be evidenced by bonds or notes bearing interest at a rate permitted by general law for towns, and such bonds or notes shall be payable within one year from the date of issue out of the current revenue of the year in which the same are issued.
+No such temporary loan shall in the aggregate exceed 75 percent of the Town's income of the previous year.

-All bonds and other evidences of indebtedness of the town shall be signed by the mayor and counter signed by the town clerk.
+All bonds and other evidences of indebtedness of the town shall be signed by the Mayor and counter signed by the Town Clerk.

 Sec.
 3.1.
 Conduct of municipal elections.